Piano Lessons for Children

 About Susan Deas

 Susan Deas is a professional musician, lecturer and teacher.
 She has been teaching piano for over twenty years, and her students learn both classical and contemporary styles, including playing by ear and improvisation.
 Susan also gives professional development workshops and lessons to private music teachers.
 She performs professionally as a pianist and organist, and lectures in music theory and music appreciation for Sydney University’s Centre for Continuing Education.
 Susan’s training includes a Bachelor of Music with a major in Performance (Piano) and Musicology, a Master of Music Studies (Studio Pedagogy), a Bachelor of Arts (Communications), and an A.Mus.A in Musicianship.
-Susan is an accredited piano teacher and musicianship teacher, and is on the Council of the Music Teachers’ Association of NSW.
+Susan is an accredited piano teacher and musicianship teacher, and is on the Board of the Music Teachers’ Association of NSW.

 Subscribe to Susan's mailing list to hear about future events for music students